WouterBant/RecSys/README.md

 ## Evaluation

-In the file [evaluate.sh](evaluate.sh) all commands necessary for obtaining the results (except for the random and heurisitic baselines).
+In the file [evaluate.sh](evaluate.sh) all commands necessary for obtaining the results (except for the random and heuristic baselines).
 This includes downloading the fine-tuned mT5 checkpoints from our [huggingface](https://huggingface.co/Wouter01/mT5Ranking) page.
 We recommend not uncommenting the whole file as the CG checkpoints are 1.2GB and the CGc, QA, and QA+ 689MB.
 The models are deterministic in evaluation mode so the results will be the same as presented in the [results](results) folder.

 After uncommenting the desired lines run:
 ```bash